giftmenna/PRECISIONPROJECT/pre/DEPLOYMENT.md

 ./deploy.sh
 ```

-### Option 3: Using Vercel Dashboard
+### Option 2: Using the Dashboard of your hosting provider
 1. Push code to GitHub
-2. Connect repository to Vercel
+2. Connect repository to your hosting provider
 3. Configure build settings
 4. Set environment variables
 5. Deploy